plotdevice/plotdevice/README.md

 Credits
 -------
-NodeBox itself is written by Frederik De Bleser. (frederik@pandora.be) The NodeBox manual is written by Tom De Smedt. (tomdesmedt@organisms.be)
+NodeBox itself is written by Frederik De Bleser. (frederik@burocrazy.com) The NodeBox manual is written by Tom De Smedt. (tomdesmedt@organisms.be)

 NodeBox is a fork of DrawBot (http://drawbot.com) by Just van Rossum (just@letterror.com),